ohienstephen/user360/README.md

-# simple project bulit with Html and Css
+# simple app built with html and css